Neil Hillman: Writing and publications

 In 1997 Hillman started writing articles regularly for the industry-leading audio magazine Studio Sound, as well as other industry titles including Audio Media, TVB Europe, Line Up and Stage and Screen, and occasionally for mainstream publications such as BBC Top Gear magazine.

 In 2001, Hillman was asked to become a member of a small team of writers for a new professional audio magazine called Resolution, assembled by ex-Studio Sound Editor Zenon Schoepe.
 Hillman went on to contribute regularly to 'Resolution' magazine for over ten years, commencing with its first issue, writing on modern sound production and reviewing equipment.

 His first book, Journeyman, was published in October 2013 and is a retrospective view of the most significant decade of digital development (2000 - 2010) in the professional audio-for-picture sector.

 He has been featured in several newspapers regarding his outspoken views on the demise of regional production in the English Midlands, and sound quality for broadcast television; including The Birmingham Post and The Daily Telegraph.

-In 2019 he contributed a Chapter to Routledge's Foundations in Sound Design and was subsequently invited to write a deeper study of innovative sound design techniques for the publisher.
-The book 'Sound for Moving Pictures: the Four Sound Areas' is scheduled for publication in January 2021.
+In 2019 he contributed a Chapter to Routledge's Foundations in Sound Design and was subsequently invited by the publisher to write a deeper study of innovative sound design techniques.
+His book Sound for Moving Pictures: the Four Sound Areas was published in April 2021, and in 2024 he contributed a chapter to The Routledge Handbook of Sound Design.

+He writes, produces and presents the popular podcast The Apple and Biscuit Show with his dialogue editor colleague, Jason Nicholas.

 Research and teaching

-In 2010, Hillman commenced a part-time PhD by Practice within the University of York’s Department of Theatre, Film and Television (TFTV), researching Emotion in Sound Design under the supervision of Dr. Sandra Pauletto.
+In 2010, Hillman commenced a part-time PhD by Practice within the University of York (Ebor.)
+Department of Theatre, Film and Television (TFTV), researching Emotion in Sound Design under the supervision of Dr. Sandra Pauletto.
 His research involved the Emotion of Sound Design and how sound designers may determine and predict how an audience will react to certain audio stimuli when these are used to support and enhance moving pictures.
-He is a member of the TFTV Sound Design research group.
+He graduated his doctorate in 2017.